hashicorp/terraform/website/docs/backends/types/remote.html.md

 The remote backend stores state and runs operations in Terraform Cloud.

-When used with a Pro or Premium tier Terraform Cloud account, operations like `terraform plan` or `terraform apply` are executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
+When used with a Terraform Cloud account, operations like `terraform plan` or `terraform apply` are executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
 Remote plans and applies use variable values from the associated Terraform Cloud workspace.

-When used with a free Terraform Cloud account, operations are executed on the local machine and state is stored in Terraform Cloud.

 ## Command Support